-Motivated employees improve efficiency and reduce turnover and as leaders we spend large amounts of time thinking of how to motivate our team.
+Motivated employees improve efficiency and reduce turnover and as leaders, we spend large amounts of time thinking about how to motivate our team.
 Yet as a leader it can be all too easy to forget to clearly articulate our own motives and desires.
 We need to take responsibility for ourselves and ensure we’re motivated to stay the course and rise to any challenge that comes our way.
 It will also help us to better understand and manage the motivations of others.

 Extrinsic motivation occurs when we are motivated to perform a task to achieve some reward or avoid some punishment.
 Examples of behaviors arising from extrinsic motivation include:

 - Working hard to earn recognition and more money.

 - Tidying your desk at the end of each day to avoid being reprimanded.

 Intrinsic motivation occurs when we are motivated to perform a task because it is fun, enjoyable, or personally rewarding in and of itself.
 We perform the task for its own sake rather than needing some form of external reward.

 Examples of behaviors arising from intrinsic motivation include:

 - Working hard because we enjoy being a productive member of society.